biomejs/biome/crates/rome_analyze/CONTRIBUTING.md

 See the [code generation section](#code-generation) for more details.

 To create a new rule, you have to create and update several files.
-Because it is a bit tedious, _Rome_ provides an easy way to create and test your rule using [Just](https://just.systems/man/en/).
+Because it is a bit tedious, _Biome_ provides an easy way to create and test your rule using [Just](https://just.systems/man/en/).
 _Just_ is not part of the rust toolchain, you have to install it with [a package manager](https://just.systems/man/en/chapter_4.html).

 ### Choose a name

-_Rome_ follows a naming convention according to what the rule do:
+_Biome_ follows a naming convention according to what the rule do:

 1. Forbid a concept